Welcome!

 Other classes on time management have one common flaw.
 While they may include many good strategies, they don’t teach participants HOW to create the habit of USING the skills on a consistent basis.
 In fact, many people buy a course and never review the materials or implement the skills long enough for them to become automatic.

-My unique 21 day time management course combines the literature on time management, habit creation, and behavior change and teaches participants HOW to create the habit of using time management strategies every single day.
-I provide an interactive component for 21 days to increase accountability for daily assignments as well as offer ongoing guidance on how to implement new skills.
+My unique approach to consulting on time management combines the literature on time management, habit creation, and behavior change and teaches participants HOW to create the habit of using time management strategies every single day.
+With all my programs I provide an interactive component for 21 days to increase accountability for daily assignments as well as offer ongoing guidance on how to implement new skills.
 I teach key problem solving strategies so participants are equipped to handle disruptions, distractions, and other challenges that interfere with productivity.

 THE RESULTS: